mack/dalhousie-schedule-builder/README.md

 # DalhousieScheduleBuilder
 Dal Schedule Builder is a web app built for Dalhousie students registering for classes.
 As a student myself, registering for classes was a pain, I'd hand draw a table and fill in classes.
 When I came upon a conflict, I would need to erase the classes from my table.
-This, and having to record all 'active' CRN's, left me with a messy page and was a pain.
+This, as well as  having to record all current CRN's, left me with a messy page.
+Hopefully this helps some people.

 ## How do I keep classes up-to-date?
 I'm web scrapping [Dal TimeTable](https://dalonline.dal.ca/PROD/fysktime.P_DisplaySchedule) for the information.
 I'll have my web scrapper run aprox. once per day to check for changes.